Nicholas Ammeter

-Nicholas Ammeter (born 11 December 2000) is a Swiss footballer who plays as a goalkeeper for Wil.
+Nicholas Ammeter (born 11 December 2000) is a Swiss footballer who plays as a goalkeeper for Las Vegas Lights in the USL Championship.

 Career

 Club career

-Ammeter started his career with Swiss second tier side Aarau.
+Ammeter started his career with Swiss second-tier side Aarau.
 In 2018, he was sent on loan to FC Baden in the Swiss third tier.
 In 2021, Ammeter was sent on loan to Swiss top flight club YB, where he made 1 league appearances and scored 0 goals.
 On 12 December 2021, he debuted for YB during a 4–3 win over Sion.

 On 10 June 2022, Ammeter signed a two-year contract with Wil.

+On 22 February 2024, Ammeter signed on with second-tier American side Las Vegas Lights of the USL Championship.

 International career

 Ammeter is eligible to represent the United States internationally, having been born there.